jes/ngindock/README.md

 ## Configuration

 The configuration is in a YAML file, by default read from `ngindock.yaml`.
+Documentation here is grouped by required options first and optional options second, and sorted lexically within those groups.

+### container_name (required)

+The name to use for the Docker container to be created, and for the old container to be destroyed.

+Example:

+    container_name: app_container

+### container_port (required)

+The port number on your container that you want traffic to come to.
+Also see `ports`.

+Example:

+    container_port: 8080

+### image_name (required)

+The name of the Docker image to use when creating containers.

+Example:

+    image_name: app_image

 ### nginx_conf (required)